yuanqing/mitch/README.md

 $ bower i --save yuanqing/mitch
 ```

----

-To use Segue in the browser, include [the minified script](https://github.com/yuanqing/mitch/blob/master/dist/mitch.min.js) in your HTML:
+To use Mitch in the browser, include [the minified script](https://github.com/yuanqing/mitch/blob/master/dist/mitch.min.js) in your HTML:

 ```html
 <body>